 All minors under age 18 (unless a high school graduate or equivalent), including minors employed by parents, (Ed.
 C. 49141) must have a work permit.
-Applications are available at each school.
-During summer months, applications are available in the main office of Pearson Education Center, located at 500 Locust Street.
+Applications are available at each school, except during the summer (see instructions below).
 All Work Permits expire five (5) days after school starts and must be re-issued at the start of each school year or at the time the student obtains a new job.
 Work Permits are required all year, not just when school is in session.
 It serves as an age certificate and states the maximum hours a minor may work based on their age (Ed.
 C. 49160).

 - In most cases, minors must be paid minimum wage.

 - If a student works a split shift, they must be paid one extra hour at the minimum.

 - If a student reports to work, but is not given work and is sent home, that employee is owed a minimum of two hours pay for their time and trouble.
 If employees are asked not to clock in, they must be free to leave and cannot be required to wait without being paid, as they are under your direction and control.

 All employers must furnish each employee, at the time wages are paid, a separate or detachable itemized statement of deduction.

 - Hours minors are allowed to work(California & Federal Labor Codes)